-Disclosure Quantity Units No. of substantiated complaints on customer privacy 0 # No. of complaints addressed 0 # No. of customers, users and account holders whose information is used for secondary purposes 0 #
+Disclosure Quantity Units No. of substantiated complaints on customer privacy 0 # No. of complaints addressed 0 # No. of customers, users, and account holders whose information is used for secondary purposes 0 #

-^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 Data Security

-Disclosure Quantity Units No. of data breaches, including leaks, thefts and losses of data 0 #
+Disclosure Quantity Units

+No. of data breaches, including leaks, thefts, and losses of data 0 #

-CREIT and its Lessees Management Approach on Customer Privacy and Data Security
+CREIT and its Lessees' Management Approach on Customer Privacy and Data Security

 CREIT and its Lessees keep the data of its customers and clients with utmost confidentiality to protect the interests of the Group, its stakeholders, and its customers.
 The Group strictly observes the Data Privacy Act 2012 of the National Privacy Commission.
+Internal systems are also secured to prevent unauthorized access, ensuring the integrity of the Group's digital transactions.